-I am a Postdoctoral Research Fellow in Dr Paula Watnick’s laboratory in the Division of Infectious Diseases at Boston Children’s Hospital (BCH) and a Research Fellow in Pediatrics at Harvard Medical School (HMS).
+I am a Postdoctoral Research Fellow at Boston Children’s Hospital (BCH) and a Research Fellow in Pediatrics at Harvard Medical School (HMS).

 I completed my PhD degree studying biotechnology and microbiology at the University of New South Wales (UNSW) Australia.
 I am originally a medical doctor by training; however, I have worked extensively in biotechnology, molecular biology, protein biochemistry and microbiology fields for more than ten years on various protein/enzyme projects, including working for a biotech startup company and postgraduate training at both research masters and doctoral levels.

-During my research MSc study in Dr Chris Marquis's lab at UNSW, I had worked on a redox enzyme, a NiFe-uptake hydrogenase, produced in Cupriavidus necator H16.
+During my research MSc study at UNSW, I had worked on a redox enzyme, a NiFe-uptake hydrogenase, produced in Cupriavidus necator H16.
 Three parts of that project were production and purification of the hydrogenase and its immobilization on pyrolytic graphite electrode, construction and molecular characterization of a soluble hydrogenase promoter (PSH) fusion to gfp and global gene expression study (transcriptomics) in C. necator H16 grown in heterotrophic condition.